grstein/quarkus-distroless-demo/README.md

+# Quarkus
-# Quarkus: JVM vs JVM Distroless vs Native vs Distroless Native
+## JVM vs JVM Distroless vs Native vs Distroless Native

 This is a demonstration how to build and use a Quarkus application in `JVM`, `Distroless JVM`, `Native`, and `Distroless Native` modes.